waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Seafoam Islands B3F Water Current (East):** The strong water current on B4F is disabled by pushing a single, isolated boulder at (20, 7) on B3F into a hole at (20, 6).

 ## B. Ongoing Puzzles & Investigations
 - **Seafoam Islands B4F Western Water Current:** The current at (8, 12) is too strong to SURF against.
-The boulder pushed on B2F did not affect it.
-The solution is unknown.
+The solution is likely on an upper floor (B1F or B2F).
+- **NPC Kris (B4F):** The NPC Kris at (8, 3) on B4F has information relevant to progressing.
+(Currently inaccessible due to water current).

+## C. Confirmed Unsolvable / Dead Ends
-- **Seafoam Islands B3F Main Boulder Puzzle:** The `boulder_puzzle_solver` tool confirmed this is unsolvable from the western platform, even with SURF capability.
+- **Seafoam Islands B3F Main Boulder Puzzle:** The `boulder_puzzle_solver` tool confirmed this is unsolvable from the western platform (turn #88200).
 The purpose of this puzzle remains unknown.

-## C. Untested Assumptions
-1. **SURF from 'steps' tile:** Assumption that SURF can be used while standing on a 'steps' tile.
-(Failed attempts from 'ground' tile).
-2. **NPC Kris provides a clue:** Assumption that the NPC Kris at (8, 3) on B4F has information relevant to progressing.
-(Currently attempting to reach her).
+It does not appear to affect the water currents.

 # IV.
 Tool Development & Strategy